FateMeetsLuck/dmildew/README.md

 Arguments with default values must be the last arguments in an argument list.

-The terniary `? :` operator evaluates both expressions.
-This is a bug that will be fixed in a future release.

 If any complex data type is used as a key to a Map, modifying the key causes undefined behavior.

 Mildew is not optimized for computationally heavy tasks.
 The design of the language focuses on interoperability with D native functions and CPU intensive operations should be moved to native implementations and called from the scripting language.